Sexual Harassment: Actions You Can Take

 First Step: Speak Up

-In many sexual harassment cases, especially those involving a hostile work environment, the responsible parties may not realize that their conduct is offensive.
-If you are a victim of harassment, your first step toward resolving the problem should be to let the offending party know that you find their conduct offensive.
-In many cases, this will resolve the problem.
+In many sexual harassment cases, especially those involving a hostile work environment, the responsible parties may or may not realize their conduct is offensive.
+If you are a victim of harassment, your first step toward resolving the problem should be to tell the responsible party to stop their offensive behavior.
+In some cases, if the responsible party is a reasonable person, they will stop such conduct and take corrective action.
 If the issue isn't resolved at this stage, you have at least put the harasser on notice that you find their conduct offensive.

 What if the offensive conduct doesn't stop, or the harasser tells you they don't care what you say?
-Some companies have a detailed procedure for handling sexual harassment claims.
-If your company has such a procedure, you should follow it to the letter, taking note of any time limits set out in that policy.
-For example, many employer policies will designate someone to whom harassment must be reported.
-If your company has designated certain staff as being responsible for receiving sexual harassment complaints, that is where you should start.
+Some companies have a detailed procedure to report harassment and file a discrimination complaint.
+If your company has such a procedure under its sexual harassment policy, you should follow it to the letter.
+Take note of any time limits set out in that policy.
+For example, many employer policies designate someone to whom you must report harassment.
+This might be human resources (HR).
+If your company has designated certain staff responsible for receiving sexual harassment complaints, that is where you should start.

-If your company has no set procedure in place for reporting sexual harassment, you should bring your complaint to your immediate supervisor.
-If your supervisor is the individual committing the harassment in question, make your complaint to your supervisor's immediate superior.
-It is important, particularly in hostile environment cases, to make sure that your company's management is aware of the harassment.
+If your company has no set procedure for reporting sexual harassment, you should bring your complaint to your immediate supervisor.
+If your supervisor is committing the harassment, file a complaint with your supervisor's immediate superior.
+It is crucial, particularly in hostile environment cases, to ensure your company's management is aware of the harassment.

-Remember to keep a record of any harassment episodes, your complaints, and any incidents related to the harassment -- including dates, times, persons involved, and what was said.
+Remember to record any harassment episodes, your complaints, and any incidents related to the harassment.
+This includes dates, times, persons involved, and anything spoken.

-If you are unable to resolve your harassment complaint by using your employer's internal procedures, and if you wish to pursue the matter, you will need to file an administrative charge with the appropriate governmental agency -- usually the federal Equal Employment Opportunity Commission (EEOC) or your state's human rights or civil rights enforcement agency.
-The governmental agency will investigate your claim and will attempt to resolve it by negotiating with your employer.
+If you are unable to resolve your harassment complaint by using your employer's internal procedures, and if you wish to pursue the matter, you will need to file an administrative charge with the appropriate governmental agency.
+This agency is usually the federal Equal Employment Opportunity Commission (EEOC) or your state's human rights or civil rights enforcement agency.
+The governmental agency will investigate your sexual harassment claim and attempt to resolve it by negotiating with your employer.

-If the agency cannot resolve your complaint, and it determines that your claim is a valid one, it will issue a "right to sue" letter.
+If the agency cannot resolve your complaint and determines your claim is valid, it will issue a "right to sue" letter.
 This letter means that you may bring your case to court.

-If the appropriate governmental agency issues a "right to sue" letter, you may bring a civil lawsuit for any injuries you suffered due to the sexual harassment.
+If the appropriate governmental agency issues a right to sue letter, you may bring a civil lawsuit for any injuries you suffered from the sexual harassment.
 You do not need to show physical injuries.
-The most common injuries in a sexual harassment case are the emotional injuries suffered by the victim.
+The most common injuries in a sexual harassment case are the victims' emotional injuries.

-If your sexual harassment suit is successful, your remedies may include:
+If your sexual harassment suit is successful, your remedies may include reversing adverse employment decision, potentially resulting in:

 - Back pay (multiplied by three times) if you lost money or missed out on a raise